AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/rerun-a-smart-campaign-in-the-program-schedule-view.md

    >
    >You can also do this from the [program focus](/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/understanding-the-calendar/understand-enable-program-focus.md).

 Boom!
-Just like that, you've scheduled another run for that smart campaign.
-If that smart campaign contained send email steps, you'll see those too!
+Just like that, you've scheduled another run for that Smart Campaign.
+If that Smart Campaign contained send email steps, you'll see those too!